oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 ![](images/14-eclipse-icon.png)

-## Step 7: Downloading the database Wallet file.
+## Task 7: Downloading the database Wallet file.

 The database Wallet file contains the details needed to connect to your database instance, it needs to be downloaded to the development VM and placed in the right location.